Octreotide, 100 µg/ml 1 ml 5 pcs

 General disorders and reactions at the injection site: very often – pain at the injection site; infrequently – dehydration.

-The following adverse events have been noted in clinical practice during therapy with Octreotide regardless of any causal relationship to the use of the drug.
+During therapy with octreotide, the following adverse events were observed in clinical practice, regardless of the presence of a cause-and-effect relationship with the use of the drug.

 Dermatological reactions: urticaria.

-Hepatobiliary system disorders: acute pancreatitis, acute hepatitis without signs of cholestasis, cholestatic hepatitis, cholestasis, jaundice, cholestatic jaundice, increased levels of ALP, GGT.
+From the hepatobiliary system: acute pancreatitis, acute hepatitis without cholestasis, cholestatic hepatitis, cholestasis, jaundice, cholestatic jaundice, increased levels of alkaline phosphatase, GGT.

 ---|---|